rollbar/docs/guides/rql.md

 | `local_username` | Local username recorded for the deploy
 | `comment` | The deploy comment
 | `timestamp` | Timestamp when the deploy was recorded

-### Roadmap

--   "DISTINCT", "HAVING"
--   More performance optimizations
--   More functions
--   Better progress indicators
--   Saved searches
--   More visualization options (i.e. bar graphs, line graphs, etc.)
--   Download results as CSV/JSON dump (with support for large resultsets)
--   More data tables

-### Known Bugs

--   An aggregation query that does not match any rows will return no results at all, instead of a row indicating that zero rows were found.

 ### Framework IDs